rkuma183/wilsonmar.github.io/_posts/2016-03-16-ai-ecosystem.md

 Artificial intelligence and Machine Learning (ML) services in their clouds:

    * [Microsoft Cortana in Azure cloud](/microsoft-ai)
+   * Google's TensorFlow
+   * IBM Watson
+   * Amazon Alexa and Lex Chatbot
+   * Apple Siri
    * Facebook
-   * Google
-   * IBM Watson
-   * Amazon Alexa
    <br />

-Each of the above are cloud vendors hoping to cash in by charging for processing of other people's data.
+Each of the above are cloud vendors hoping to cash in by charging for storing and processing data on their cloud.
+Facebook, as we all know to our chagrin, makes money from selling their user's data to advertisers.

 Benedict Evans, resident futurist at venture capital firm Andreessen Horowitz, observes in a <a target="_blank" href="http://ben-evans.com/benedictevans/2016/6/23/ai-apple-and-google"> blog post</a> that the future of AI remains opaque: